 It wasn’t long before the bills confirmed what they had already expected: fighting for your life is expensive.
 In one year alone, they paid nearly $20,000 in out-of-pocket medical expenses — “and that’s with great insurance!”
 Lani adds emphatically.
-Strapped financially, Lani and Adam had to say “no to so many things” their kids asked to do.
-There’s a tinge of sadness in her voice when she talks about this — one that’s noticeably absent when she talks about her own struggles.
+Strapped financially, Lani and Adam had to say “no to so many things,” their kids asked to do.
+There’s a tinge of sadness in her voice when she talks about this.
+A sadness that’s noticeably absent when she talks about her own struggles.

-So, when an invitation came to spend a week on the Outer Banks completely free of charge, it was nice for Lani and Adam to be able, at long last, to reply with– in Lani’s words — a “big ole’ yes!”
+So, when an invitation came to spend a week on the Outer Banks for free, it was nice for Lani and Adam to be able, at long last, to reply with a “big ole’ yes!”

-That invitation came from Jeanine Patten-Coble, founder of the Little Pink Houses of Hope, a Raleigh, NC-based nonprofit whose mission is to provide breast cancer survivors with opportunities to reconnect with their families during and after their cancer battles, which, Jeanine points out, is a battle that impacts the whole family, not just the patient.
+That invitation came from Jeanine Patten-Coble, founder of the Little Pink Houses of Hope.
+Raleigh, NC-based nonprofit whose mission is to provide breast cancer survivors with opportunities to reconnect with their families during and after their cancer battles.
+Which, Jeanine points out, is a battle that impacts the whole family, not just the patient.
 By the way, Jeanine knows a thing or two about breast cancer: she’s a survivor, too.

 The idea for the Little Pink Houses of Hope project was born during Jeanine’s own battle with breast cancer and her desire to “do something amazing” with her diagnosis.
 And amazing things have happened.
-This year, the organization will host six different retreats up and down the coasts of North and South Carolina — and no survivor or family member ever pays a cent.
+This year, the organization plans to host six different retreats along the coasts of North and South Carolina.
+And no survivor or family member ever pays a cent.
 The cottages, the meals, the entertainment, the activities are all donated by local businesses and private homeowners.
 When Jeanine contacted us about donating a hang gliding experience, we were excited to be able to provide a diversion for these much-deserving survivors.
-So excited, in fact, that we said why stop with hang gliding? and donated a kayak tour, too.
+So excited, in fact, that we said, “why stop with hang gliding?” and donated a kayak tour, too.

-Lani says the trip was “restorative,” and we think that’s a pretty high compliment to the businesses who make the Outer Banks a great place to play and a great place to live.
+Lani says the trip was “restorative,” and we think that’s a pretty high compliment.
+We strive to make the Outer Banks a great place to play and a great place to live.
 And while the battle hasn’t been won yet, doctors tell Lani that her outlook is good.
 You can learn more about Lani’s journey with cancer on her blog: www.chemobabe.com.